konstfish/margios/README.md

 # margios
-Like nagios but simpler and smaller
+Like nagios but simpler and smaller and with telegram as medium